cloudflare/cloudflare-docs/products/cloudflare-one/src/content/policies/filtering/http-policies/application-app-types.md

 # Applications and app types

 Cloudflare Gateway’s HTTP policies allow you to filter HTTP traffic on the L7 firewall.
-To make it easier to manage firewall policies for cloud applications, Gateway allows you to build policies based on applications and application types.
+To make it easier to manage firewall policies for cloud applications, Gateway allows you to build policies based on applications and app types.

 Using these two selectors in the HTTP rule builder, you can have more granular control over how web applications are used on your network.